MUDDUKRISHNAY/2_STAGE_FLASH_ADC/README.md

 # 4bit_2_STAGE_FLASH_ADC
-Analog  to digital converter  to reduce area and quantization error
+Analog  to digital converter  to reduce Area and Quantization error

 # Abstract
 - This project presents the design and implementation of a 2-Stage Flash Analog-to-Digital Converter (ADC), an optimized architecture aimed at reducing power consumption, chip area, and comparator count while maintaining high-speed conversion.